 “When I was on top of a tower on a clear night, it was almost as if you could touch the stars.
 The sky was so beautiful.”
 Ron Zielke, Mackinac Bridge ironworker

-When I was growing up in northern Michigan, my parents often drove us north on I-75 to Mackinaw City where our favorite aunt, uncle and cousins lived.
+When I was growing up in northern Michigan, my parents often drove us north on I-75 to Mackinaw City where our our aunt, uncle and cousins lived.
 The best memory I have of that hour-long drive was the exact moment when the Mackinac Bridge towers came into site.
 I can even remember my thoughts when I first saw the towers.
 My young brain did not comprehend a bridge because all I could think of was our car on the tower itself.
 “Are we driving on THAT bridge?”
 I would nervously ask my parents.
 The towers represented the bridge and that’s all I could see from a distance.

 Driving across the bridge was even more of a thrill for several reasons.
 The most obvious one is the bridge itself.
 The design of Mackinac Bridge was inspired from mistakes learned when the Tacoma Narrows Bridge collapsed under high winds.
 The bridge that would cross the icy Straits of Mackinac would avoid that mishap by employing open-grids on the roadway to reduce wind resistance.
 Although the grids increase stability in winds up to 150 mph, it’s a little unnerving to drive over them.